Odradex/edu-ai-challenge-2025/9/README.md

 ## Configuration

-1. Create a `.env` file in the root of the `service-analyzer` directory.
+1. Create a `.env` file in the root of the directory.
 2. Add your OpenAI API key to the `.env` file:
     ```
     OPENAI_API_KEY=your_super_secret_api_key